sco1/dropmate-py/README.md

   --help  Show this message and exit.

 Commands:
-  audit       Audit a consolidated Dropmate log. audit-bulk  Audit a directory of consolidated Dropmate logs. consolidate Merge a directory of Dropmate app outputs into a deduplicated, simplified drop record.
+  audit        Audit a consolidated Dropmate log. audit-bulk   Audit a directory of consolidated Dropmate logs. consolidate  Merge a directory of logs into a simplified drop record.
 ```
 <!-- [[[end]]] -->